devopsgroup-io/catapult/README.md

 **Purchased Certificates**

-Depending on your compliance needs you may need to purchase custom certificates unique to your orginization.
+Depending on your compliance needs you may need to purchase custom certificates unique to your organization.
 Below is a table of the three different types of certificates that should be taken into account when auditing your compliance needs.

 Feature                                        | Domain Validation (DV certificates)                                                          | Organization Validation (OV certificates)                                                   | Extended Validation (EV certificates)
 -----------------------------------------------|----------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------